 Janis Claxton’s producing experience ranges from small to large-scale performances, cultural events, workshops and training programs in several countries.
 Since 2003 Janis has produced and co-produced all of her company’s works in the UK and internationally including long residency programs in China with performances at Shanghai Festival, Guangdong Modern Dance Festival, Beijing Dance Festival/UK NOW, as well as large scale works that brought Chinese dancers to Scotland to perform for the Edinburgh Fringe Festival and The Edinburgh International Science Festival.

 In 2013 she created SC²ENE – Cultural Exchange Network designed for exchange and collaboration with a focus on linking UK and China’s creative and innovation sectors.
 With support from Federation of Scottish Theatres Producers Placement Bursary in 2014 Janis worked with Alison Friedman and Ping Pong Productions in Beijing co-producing Mark Morris Dance Group and Tim Robbins’ The Actors Gang at The National Center of Performing Arts in Beijing and also in Shenzhen.
 As an International Creative Entrepreneurs fellow Janis worked with ASK LAB and Xindanwei co-producing The Audi App Jam.
-She is currently producing Jangos Starr’s One Man Shoe a new Children’s theater show touring Scotland in 2016.
+She also produced Jangos Starr’s One Man Shoe on a Scotland-wide tour in 2016.

-Janis Claxton’s awards for choreography include winning a Bank of Scotland Herald Angel Award and a Total Theatre Nomination (Edinburgh Festival 2008).
+Janis Claxton’s awards for choreography include 2016 Creative Edinburgh Collaboration Award (with Pippa Murphy for POP-UP Duets), a Bank of Scotland Herald Angel Award and a Total Theatre Nomination (Edinburgh Festival 2008).
 In the same year she was declared number 33 on the list of 100 most influential people in Scotland (List Magazine) and one of the three artists chosen in Scotland by the Herald Newspaper ‘’Arts and Minds of 2008’’.
-As a choreographer and dancer she has received a multitude of highly acclaimed reviews.
+In August 2018 Janis was awarded the Herald Archangel, a high honour given to those who have made a sustained contribution to Edinburgh’s world famous festivals.
+As a choreographer and dancer she received a multitude of highly acclaimed reviews.
 In 2013 she was a recipient of an International Creative Entrepreneurs Fellowship with a 3-month placement at China’s-first coworking space Xindanwei in Shanghai.

 JANIS CLAXTON DANCE